 What has Health 2020 found?

-Health 2020 has resulted in over 800 scientific studies, with findings too numerous to report here.
-If you're interested in searching the internet for the scientific publications, the suggested search terms are: Health 2020; Melbourne Collaborative Cohort Study; MCCS.
+Health 2020 has resulted in over 800 scientific publications, with findings too numerous to report here.
+If you're interested in searching the internet for the scientific publications, the suggested search terms are: Melbourne Collaborative Cohort Study; MCCS.

 Summaries of some of the findings are also reported in the Health 2020 newsletters which can be downloaded below.